+We combine the wind and view models to solve a multi-objective optimization problem to find optimal building configurations.
+See \cite{Bruno2010, Keough2010, S.CajiotN.SchulerM.PeterA.Koch2017} for examples of the use of mathematical optimization in urban design and architecture.

-In the remainder of this paper, we first review in Section~\ref{sec:multimesh} multimesh finite element methods and their relation to existing methodologies for discretization of multiphysics problems and complex geometries.
-We then discuss in Sections~\ref{sec:algorithms} and~\ref{sec:implementation} details of the algorithms and the implementation.
-Results are presented in Section~\ref{sec:results} and finally we present our conclusions and discuss current limitations and future work in Section~\ref{sec:conclusions}.
+In the remainder of this paper, we first present the models for wind and view, and how to use them in optimization in Section~\ref{sec:methods}.
+Results are presented in Section~\ref{sec:results}, and discussed in relation to the methods in Section~\ref{sec:discussion}.
+We present our conclusions, discuss current limitations, and future work in Section~\ref{sec:conclusions}.